Lisp-Stat/documentation/content/en/docs/Manuals/distributions.md

 ### Usage

 Python and Boost use shape & scale for parameterization.
-Lisp-Stat and R use shape and rate for the default parametrization.
-Both forms of parametrization are common.
+Lisp-Stat and R use shape and rate for the default parameterisation.
+Both forms of parameterization are common.
 However, since Lisp-Stat's *implementation* is based on Boost (because of the restrictive license of R), we perform the conversion $\theta=\frac{1}{\beta}$ internally.

 ### Implementation notes